gitter-badger/botnotation/README.md

   "author": "John Smith",
   "version": 1.0,
   "settings": {
-    "evaluate_all": false // When true, all of the bot's responses will be evaluated }
+    "evaluate_all": false, // When true, all of the bot's responses will be evaluated "regular_expressions": true //When true, every time a query is sent to a bot instead of checking whether the input is identical to the current input it's checking it'll check whether it matches the current input as a regular expression.
+  }
 }
 ```